 The condominium market, while relatively small including 193 units according to Assessor's records, is also pricey with a median value of \$334,000 as of the end of March 2009.
 Recent condo developments include The Villages of Stow under construction with 96 units, including 60 single-family homes and 36 attached townhouse units, have housing prices ranging from \$389,900 to \$529,900 and appear to be selling well according to realtors.
-Others include the two (2) Active Adult Neighborhood developments, Arbor Glen and Ridgewood at Stow, each of which includes a total of 66 units, four (4) of which are affordable and including cash in-lieu of actual units of \$436,209.
+Others include the two (2) Active Adult Neighborhood developments, Arbor Glen and Ridgewood at Stow, each of which includes a total of 66 units, four (4) affordable units in each development.
+The cash inlieu of actual units for Arbor Glen was \$236,408.
+The Ridgewood at Stow development has received a three year extension, and the Town will receive \$236,408 for the four affordable units in Ridgewood in 2013.